Hummingbird Magnet

 Humans can see the colors red, blue, and green.
 Each color is represented by a cone within the retina of the eye.
 There may be 6 or 7 million of these photoreceptor cells (“cone cells”) in each human eye.
 Each cone is responsible for one of the three colors, and those in-between colors.
 So, the red cone goes from deep red to orange then yellow.
 The green cone will see from orange to yellow to green to aqua.
 The last blue cone will go from aqua to deep blue.

-This is called “trichromatic. ” So non-color blind trichromatic human can see reds, green, and blues (sometimes called RGB) and they can distinguish a “purple” color by adding blue and red.
+This is called “trichromatic. ” Which means non-color blind trichromatic human can see reds, green, and blues (sometimes called RGB) and they can distinguish a “purple” color by adding blue and red.
 Or a brown color by taking green and add red, etc.

 What about a hummingbird’s eyes?

 What if I told you just because, humans as masters of the universe, can’t see beyond blue doesn’t mean other creatures can’t.
 Which brings us to hummingbirds.
-It’s well-known hummingbirds like the red trumpet vine flowers, they will flock to the blue flower of a black and blue salvia plants and have no problem getting nectar from a yellow lantana flower.
+It’s well-known hummingbirds like the red trumpet vine flowers; they will flock to the blue flower of a black and blue salvia plant and have no problem getting nectar from a yellow lantana flower.

 But what else is guiding the hummingbirds to these flowers?
-It’s sub 400 nanometer wavelength called ultraviolet.
+The other hummingbird guides are these sub 400 nanometer wavelengths called ultraviolet.
 Humans can’t see ultraviolet but some animals like some birds can.
 Hummingbirds are one of those creatures with the “4th Cone” that can detect ultraviolet light.

 Where you and I see red, hummingbirds see red + UV (which is a color we not only can’t see it, but we certainly can’t describe it either.)
 I wonder what brown + UV looks like, I’ll never know.
 But take the RGB color range and add UV light color range and you have a giant bullseye for the average hummingbirds.

 That’s the secret sauce of the “Hummingbird Magnet.”
-The clear 10.5″ tube is coated with a UV reflective material that hummingbirds can’t resist.
-The coating to you and I is almost transparent, but to the bird it looks like a beacon of celebration.
+The clear 4 diameter circular middle section is infused with a UV reflective material that hummingbirds can’t resist.
+The coating to you and I is almost opaque, but to the bird it looks like a beacon of celebration.

 Total price including shipping is just $24.99.
 Order one today and get yourself ready for hummingbird season this spring!